top of page

 Standard GNSS positioning, also known as standalone positioning, typically provides accuracy in the range of a few meters.
 RTK, on the other hand, is a differential GNSS technique that provides centimeter-level accuracy.
 This high level of accuracy makes it suitable for applications that demand greater precision, such as autonomous navigation.

-Contact Locus Lock directly at info@locuslock.com to inquire about purchasing our GNSS evaluation kit.
+Contact Locus Lock directly at info@locuslock.com to inquire about purchasing our GNSS SDR evaluation kit.

 Still Have Questions?